 Conservative LDP wins landslide victory in Japan

 By Malcolm Foster The Associated Press TOKYO, Japan (AP) — Japan’s conservative Liberal Democratic Party returned to power in a landslide election victory Sunday, Dec.
-16, after three years in opposition, according to unofficial results, signaling a rightward shift in the government that could further heighten tensions with China, a key economic partner, as well as […]
+16, after three years in opposition, […]

 Japanese PM dissolves parliament